ReserveJudgement/SocialCOMPACT-Leaderboard/README.md

 ```
 {"from": str (sending agent name), "to": str (receiving agent name), "message": str (content of the chat message)}
 ```
-The agent is then required to respond with a message of its own.
-The assessor will not recap the history of chats, that is the responsibility of the agent.
+The agent is required to respond with a message of its own.
+The assessor will not recap the history of chats.
+Keeping track of conversations is the responsibility of the agent.
+All conversations are pairwise (i.e. the agent is only ever receiving or sending a message to one other agent).

 ### Prediction Stage
 When the assessor signals that the task is "predict", then the "message" key will contain instructions on whose action to predict and what format to do this in.
 The "info" key will contain the name of the player to predict as a string.
-The agent must respond with reasoning for its prediction between <reasoning> </reasoning> tags, and to place the prediction between <precition> </prediction> tags.
-The prediction will need to be in json string format as defined in the assessor message, since it is a formal prediction of the other agent's action.
-An invalid format for the prediction will disqualify it.
-However, a failure to provide reasoning is not penalized.
+The agent will be asked to respond with reasoning for its prediction between appropriate reasoning tags.
+The prediction itself will need to be in json string format, also between appropriate tags, as defined in the assessor message.
+The prediction must be in the precise format as requested.
+An invalid format will disqualify the prediction (however, a failure to provide reasoning is not penalized).

 ### Action Stage
-When the assessor signals that the task is "act", then the "message" key will contain instructions for the action and its format.
-The "info" key will also contain the formal action template.
-The agent must respond with reasoning for its action between <reasoning> </reasoning> tags, and to place its final decision between <decision> </decision> tags.
-The decision needs to be in the correct format.
-The agent will receive an error message if there is a formatting problem and get the opportunity to correct.
-If an incorrect format is not given after three tries, then a null action is entered for the agent in that round.
+When the assessor signals that the task is "act", then the "message" key will contain instructions for the action required and its format.
+The "info" key will restate the formal action template.
+The agent must respond with reasoning for its action between appropriate reasoning tags.
+The decision needs to be in the precise specified format, also between appropriate tags.
+The agent will receive an error message if there is a formatting or validity problem with its decision and get the opportunity to correct.
+If a valid and correctly formatted decision is not given after three tries, then a null action is entered for the agent in that round.
 Again, a failure to provide reasoning does not penalize the agent.

 ### Updating Outcomes
-At the end of each round, the game logic processes all of the actions and returns an observation, an updated state and a current score for each agent.
+At the end of each round, the game logic processes all the actions of all of the agents and returns observations, an updated state and a current score for each agent.
 The assessor communicates this to the agent by setting the "task" to "observe" and placing the information in the "message".
 No response is required.
 The agent can optionally use the opportunity to reflect.
-The assessor agent will not recap the history of actions, observations, states or scores, that is the responsibility of the agent.
+The assessor agent will not recap the history of actions, observations, states or scores.
+Keeping track of the history is the responsibility of the agent.

 ## Ideas for agent development beyond the baseline:
 - Chain of thoughts or promptimization for any or all of the COMPACT stages.